Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

-{\flushleft \bf{Real blurred images.}} We further evaluate our method on the real images.
-Figure~\ref{fig: deblur-real}(a) shows a real blurred image.
-The proposed method generates a visually better result with clearer characters than other algorithms as shown in Figure~\ref{fig: deblur-real}(h).
+{\flushleft \bf{Real blurred images.}} Figure~\ref{fig: deblur-real}(a) shows one of the real blurred images in the experiments.
+The deblurred image by the proposed method is clearer than those by other algorithms with sharper characters as shown in Figure~\ref{fig: deblur-real}(h).
+More results on real blurred images are presented in the supplementary material.